total-typescript/total-typescript-book/book-content/book.md

 let trackCount = 13;
 ```

-We didn’t add the annotations, but TypeScript isn't complaining.
-What’s going on?
+We didn't add the annotations, but TypeScript isn't complaining.
+What's going on?

 Try hovering your cursor over each variable.